freezing thawing and reheating meat

-I don’t know about how you cook, but I always cook more than I actually need.
+I don’t know about how you cook, but I always cook more than I need.

 There are two good reasons to cook more.
 Running out of food is embarrassing and I love leftovers.

-The problem with this is that we have to freeze our leftovers and after that reheating them.
+The problem with this is that we have to freeze our leftovers and after that reheat them.

 Storing meat for a day or 2 can be done by keeping it in the refrigerator, but for longer storage, we need to freeze it.